 (Thanks, Mr. Eakin!
 That was about the most helpful thing that ever happened).

 I was reminded of this when I read the book Limbo: Blue-Collar Roots, White-Collar Dreams.
 Author Alfred Lubrano, the son of a Brooklyn bricklayer, experienced severe culture shock at Columbia and later as journalist.
-And when I say “I was reminded,” I mean I cried cathartically for a week, like when someone discovers that Don Draper is really Dick Whitman.
+And when I say “I was reminded,” I mean I cried cathartically for a week.

 Social class counts at the office, even though nobody likes to admit it.
 Ultimately, corporate norms are based on middle- and upper-class values, business types say.
 From an early age, middle-class people learn how to get along, using diplomacy, nuance, and politics to grab what they need.
 It is as though they are following a set of rules laid out in a manual that blue-collar families never have the chance to read.